archive-dev/KatLan/README.md

 ## Building

 To build the compiler, you need to have:
-1. Java 17 or higher (recommended, didn't test on previous versions)
+1. Java 22 with preview features enabled or higher
-2. Gradle compatible with your java version (for java 21, the version is 8.6+)
+2. Gradle 8.8+

-Command to build is: `gradlew build`
+Command to build is: `gradlew shadowJar`

 ## Compiling code